 “The Musician’s Way: A Guide to Practice, Performance and Wellness”

 Along with its companion website MusiciansWay.com, this book by a former classical guitar professor offers practical advice on practice techniques and healthy approaches to performance.
 The author also develops a fairly comprehensive strategy for healing from and avoiding repetitive stress injury (RSI).

 “Playing (Less) Hurt: An Injury Prevention Guide for Musicians”

 by Janet Horvath

 Hal Leonard Books

-A fairly comprehensive, well organized resource for a variety of physical issues relating to music performance.
-Written in a highly subjective tone, this book includes some excellent sections on stretching, instrument modification, and hearing protection.
-Also included are helpful self-assessment charts for determining baseline pain, discomfort and anxiety levels.
-Excellent bibliography and resource guide.
+A fairly comprehensive, well-organized resource for a variety of physical issues relating to music performance.
+Helpful self-assessment charts for determining baseline pain, discomfort and anxiety levels.

 Psychology of Performance